Purdue-SoCET/tensor-core/README.md

 # Purdue SoCET - Atalla x01

-> **“Building the first fully open, end-to-end AI accelerator platform — by students, for researchers.”**

 ## Overview

 The Atalla x01 Project is a student-led initiative to design and implement a complete **AI Hardware-Software** stack -- from RTL to PyTorch integration.
-Unlike isolated academic prototypes, this project aims to become an open, reproducible, and research-grade infrastructure that unites all key accelerator components under one roof.
+This project aims to become an open, reproducible, and research-grade infrastructure that unites all key accelerator components under one roof.

-> This project is not just a course assignment — it is part of a long-term open-source effort to build a full-stack AI system.

 ## Repository Structure